ROKing Out With The Illegitimate Offspring of an AR and an AK: Daewoo Max II (K2)

 Frequently Asked Questions

-What makes the Daewoo Max II (K2) a hybrid rifle?
+What makes the Daewoo Max II (K2) a unique rifle?

-What is the history of the Daewoo Max II (K2) in the US market?
+What is the history of the Daewoo Max II (K2) rifle?

-How does the Daewoo Max II (K2) shoot compared to an AR-15?
+How does the Daewoo Max II (K2) compare to an AR-15 in terms of shooting?

-Shooting the Daewoo Max II (K2) feels familiar to AR users but with a right-side reciprocating charging handle.
-It exhibits slightly more felt recoil and muzzle rise than a standard AR-15.
+Shooting the Daewoo Max II (K2) feels familiar to AR-15 users due to its controls and bolt group.
+However, it has a right-side reciprocating charging handle and exhibits slightly more felt recoil and muzzle rise compared to a standard AR-15.

 More Reviews Videos You Might Like